dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 (In case you're wondering why the framework-dependent deployment is so large, 20.8MB, most of that is the `Microsoft.Windows.SDK.NET.dll` library.
 This gets included as a result of using a Windows-specific TFM, and using some of the WinRT-style APIs that it makes available.
 That library is where the types such as `MouseCapabilities` my example uses come from.)

 So this is why, in the earlier table, I said that for the `net5.0-windows10.0.19401` the answer to the question "Which UI framework should Rx support?" should be "None."
 But why did I qualify it as "probably?"
-It's because I think they might not have had a choice: they had already painted themselves into a corner by this time.
+It's because I think the people maintaining Rx.NET back then might not have had a choice: they had already painted themselves into a corner by this time.
 In order to avoid this, they would have had to have designed Rx 4 differently, and that ship had already sailed.

 In my view, the best solution to this whole problem would have been for all of the UI-frameworks-specific pieces of Rx to remain in separate libraries.
 Although the simplicity of getting all Rx can offer with a single package reference is appealing, we simply wouldn't have the problem we have today if the framework-specific pieces had remained separate.